open-telemetry/opentelemetry.io/content/en/blog/2023/end-user-discussions-03.md

 **A:** Each vendor distribution will come with customizations, whereas the community Collector distribution will include everything: receivers and exporters.
-If you need the flexibility, then you should use the OTel Collector distro.
+If you need the flexibility, then you should use the OTel community Collector distro.

 #### 4 - Rate limiting on receivers